Xez0/Valentine/README.md

 This is a special Valentine's Day webpage designed to celebrate love and relationships.
 It features a lock screen with a password entry, a countdown timer, a gallery of memories, and a final heartfelt message.
 The webpage is interactive and includes animations, music, and a responsive design.

+## Demo

+You can view a live demo of this project here: [Valentine's Day Special Webpage Demo](https://xez0.github.io/Valentine/)

 ## Features

 - **Lock Screen**: A password-protected lock screen where users can enter their anniversary date.